GACJ/callingitround/content/docs/calling/2_finding_your_voice/index.md

 ## Terminology review

-In _Calling It Round_, I will use the term **lead end** in the common (but imprecise) usage to refer to the two rows of the treble's lead and the change between them.[^2] Sometimes, I will use the term **lead head**, which refers only to the backstroke row.
+In _Calling It Round_, I will use the term **lead end** in the common (but imprecise) usage to refer to the two rows of the treble's lead and the change between them.
+Sometimes, I will use the term **lead head**, which refers only to the backstroke row.

 ## Where to put the calls in